jhash1/rudder/README.md

 Helm Security Scanner
-A tool written in Go that scans Helm releases and finds security vulnerabilities.
+A tool written in Go that scans Helm releases and provides a security summary report from the Artifact Hub.

 Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.